focalhaus/focal-haus-core-plugin/readme.txt

 = Will removing CPT base slugs cause conflicts with other plugins? =

-Our plugin includes special integrations to prevent conflicts with popular plugins like SEOPress, WooCommerce, TutorLMS, LearnDash, and Easy Digital Downloads.
-If you encounter any issues with other plugins, please contact us for support.
+The plugin is designed to work with most well-coded plugins.
+If you encounter any issues with specific plugins, please contact us for support.

-= Will SEOPress sitemaps work with CPTs that have their base slug removed? =

-Yes!
-We've added special integration for SEOPress to ensure that sitemaps work correctly for CPTs with removed base slugs.
-The plugin fixes the sitemap generation process to include all your custom post types in the sitemap, even when their base slugs are removed.

 = Can I hide submenu items as well? =